How To Lay And Maintain A Gravel Driveway In 7 Simple Steps

 Step 3: Decide edging for your gravel driveway

-Step 4: Dig the area for your gravel driveway
+Step 4: Prepare the driveway area

 Gravel Driveway Topsoil Removal

-Step 5: Lay the gravel driveway sub-base
+Step 5: Install the sub-base

-Step 6: Add a layer of Weed Prevention Membrane
+Step 6: Install a Weed Prevention Membrane

 Gravel Driveway Weed Prevention Membrane

-Step 7: Add your decorative gravel
+Step 7: Spread your decorative gravel

 Gravel driveway project summary